ArunGaonkar/arungaonkar.github.io/_pages/about.md

 ---
 permalink: /
-# title: ""
+title: "About"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello,
----

-I am a *Computer Science* graduate with a **Master's degree** from **North Carolina State University**.
+I am Arun, a *Computer Science* graduate with a **Master's degree** from **North Carolina State University**.
 My academic pursuits and internships have given me exposure to the latest advancements in Data Science and Machine Learning.
 I have a passion for applying these technologies to solve business problems, and I am excited about the opportunities to make a positive impact.

 - I like Machine Learning.
 - I like Natural Language Processing.